UNDERSTANDING YOUR EROTIC VALUES

 When you know what motivates you to have sex, you're likely to be in a better position to get satisfaction from it.
 After all, one size fits all sex advice simply doesn't work because each of us experience sex and pleasure in various ways.
 Practice getting to know your erotic values and seeing how they affect your satisfaction.
 When you create permission to experience more pleasure, a new world of possibilities opens up to you.

 Struggling with talking to yourself or partners about sex and relationships?
-Join me face-to-face in Melbourne or from anywhere via Skype.
+Join me face-to-face in New York or from anywhere via Skype or What’s App.
 More info here.